BernardCardoso11/BernardCardoso11/README.md

 ---

 ## About me
 As a third-year Informatics Engineering student at ISEP, I am passionate about technology and software development.
 I have strong problem-solving skills, attention to detail, and the ability to work both independently and in a team.
 My adaptability and eagerness to learn help me tackle challenges effectively.
-While I strive for quality, I sometimes focus too much on details and can be self-critical, but this drives me to improve continuously.
+Focused on clean architecture, performance and delivery in cross-functional teams.

 ## What I'm working on
 - **Web Dev GS Improve (2025)** — core modules for an app focused on **emergency vehicle customization**: data modeling, APIs/services, integrations and deployment follow-up; helped define standards and improve performance.